-The fuel-engined Skoda Citigo was replaced by the Skoda Citigo iV electric city car in Europe when it entered production in November last year.
+The fuel-engined Skoda Citigo was replaced by the Skoda Citigo iV electric city car in Europe when it entered production in November 2019.
 In 2020, the brand limited sales of the electric car, choosing to focus on more profitable models.
 The Skoda Citigo iV’s successor, however, will be entirely something else.

 We would definitely try and follow suit on that.
-If the platform is there we could do something clever on top of it – it would definitely look completely different.Thomas Schafer, Chairman, Skoda Auto, to Auto Express on the city car.
+If the platform is there we could do something clever on top of it – it would definitely look completely different.Thomas Schafer, Chairman, Skoda Auto, to AutoExpress on the plan for a city car.

 Volkswagen Group is working on a version of the MEB platform that brands can deploy in cars smaller and cheaper than the ID.3.
-According to a report from autocar.co.uk, this platform is the ‘MEB-Lite’ to spawn B-segment hatchbacks and SUVs with the cost structure that makes small cars profitable.
+According to a report from autocar.co.uk, this platform is the ‘MEB-Lite’ to spawn B-segment hatchbacks and SUVs with the cost structure that makes small electric cars profitable.

 The VW ID.1, an electric VW Up! alternative, is expected to be the second hatchback based on the MEB-Lite platform.
 It was teased (above) in a Christmas newsletter sent to journalists, as per another report from autocar.co.uk.
-It could arrive in the first markets around 2024, with the larger VW ID.2 preceding it by a year.
+It could arrive in the first markets around 2024, with the larger VW ID.2 in the size class of the VW Polo preceding it by a year.

 Skoda and Volkswagen will have to launch small EVs in India at some point, but whether they will be the global MEB Lite platform-based models or other market-specific low-cost models remains to be seen.